 In simple summary, Our Own delivers a happy, safe school with the eventual promise of strong academic results and well-developed children.
 Facilities are genuinely good and there has been recent investment, particularly in technology.
 This said, more investment is clearly needed and the school risks without that further investment in new and/or upgraded facilities, of knock on impacts on student achievement in Class X and XII – an area which always been a strength of the school.
 The size of the school has really driven the level of parental and broader community engagement – in many ways the school has become the epicentre of the Indian community it serves.
 Relationships between families and in business are often forged, secured and strengthened through school links and its focus as a core community hub.

 As an interesting aside, the KHDA use the word “cheerful” for the first time in any report (that we can remember anyway) with this school.
 It is a particularly strong and positive word to use.
 It certainly matches independent feedback to our sister site, WhichSchoolAdvisor, this from parents, teachers and students where the word “happy” is uniformly fed back to us to describe school culture and the experience of learning.

 School Principal, Thomas Mathew Koickal, brings with him more than three decades of experience.
 A graduate of St Thomas Residential School and Mar Ivanios College, Kerala, Mr Koickal took his first teaching role in English at St. Mary’ School in Delhi in 1983 leading to his first Headship at the Air Force School Gwalior.
 Following leadership positions across India, he took up the role of Principal at Varkey International Private School (GEMS Our Own Indian School) in the mid 90s.
 He has held a number of key roles in GEMS including being Principal of Our Own Sharjah and the Founder Principal of Our Own English High School Sharjah.
-This year he will be the Founding Principal of GEMS Heritage He has won multiple awards including the National Teacher Award in both 2008 and 2015.
+He has won multiple awards including the National Teacher Award in both 2008 and 2015.
 We understand from GEMS that Mr Koickal will be remaining with the school as Principal (April 2017).